Reputation

-Do You Need to Remove Outdated Content?
+Do You Need To Remove Outdated Content?

 Think of the last time you looked up a restaurant and found that the hours, menu, or delivery information had changed.
 You were probably very frustrated and maybe uttered some choice words!
 Customers rely on businesses to keep their websites relevant and up-to-date.

 Outdated or irrelevant content may result in low clickthrough rates, limited traffic, and, eventually, a lower Google ranking.
 It’s also a reputation management concern if your business starts to be known for its incorrect information.

 Read on to learn more about the hows and whys of outdated content and how BRANDefenders can help!